 Police suspected three medical workers of administering the fatal dose to Bills on the night of December 26-27, 2012.

 The inquest was told two were healthcare assistants, Sharon Connors and Nirmala Salim.
-One was Bills' primary nurse, Harmeet Sokhi, who now works in Middlemore's intensive care unit.
+One was a nurse who has interim name suppression.

 Connors worked as a nurse at Middlemore Hospital for 10 years and became a part-time healthcare assistant in 2010, while Salim has performed the same role at Middlemore for more than eight years.